ni/install-systemlink-enterprise/release-notes/2024-01/README.md

 - You can trend step data from the Results details page directly into a data space.
 - You can monitor disk utilization for your JupyterHub user data in the main status bar at the bottom of the window.
 - You can add keywords and properties in test result steps.
+- You can enable dark mode which tracks your device's settings.

 ## Helm Chart Breaking Changes